Kidney, Reproductive and Urinary Conditions

 Symptoms of Hydrocele

-If your son has a communicating hydrocele, you may notice his scrotum changes size over the course of the day.
+If your child has a communicating hydrocele, you may notice his scrotum changes size over the course of the day.
 This is because fluid is either filling the sac or draining back into his belly.

 Sometimes doctors shine a light through the swollen scrotum.
-If your son has a hydrocele, the scrotum will look like it is full of clear fluid.
+If your child has a hydrocele, the scrotum will look like it is full of clear fluid.
 If the doctor can see other tissue, the baby might have a hernia.

 In some unusual cases, the doctor might ask to have an ultrasound exam of your child to make sure of the diagnosis.